hegelocampus/fp_three_langs/functional_programming_three_langs.md

 - Why am I writing this?
   - Learning Python and found some missing features that I had grown accustomed to
   - Want to help others understand how they can use functional programing to write more elegant, more easily understood algorithms
+  - To explain lazy evaluation of iterators, which I think is a kind of _weird_ concept if you're used to imperative programming
   - To analyze what "truth" is and how we can implement an understanding of truth to create better programing languages.
 - How this article is formated:
-  - Code examples, I'm going to give you some examples in order to ground our later discussion of what Functional programming is:
+  - Code examples, I'm going to give you some examples in order to ground our later discussion of what Functional programming is.
+These sub-sections will be an example followed by a brief bit of exposition that will seek to help you understand exactly what is happening in the algorithm.
 	- Python: Begin with a language that is not intuitive to use for functional programming, but is easy to understand to reach a broad audience
 	- Rust: Example of a language that allows for functional programming, but isn't strictly functional
 	- Haskell: A true functional language.